 On Thursdays, a group of mostly senior citizens meet to fold the Sunday bulletins.
 Then they have a Bible Study time together.
 Often, they cap off the morning by going out to eat together!

 We offer a Women’s Bible Study – usually on Monday evenings.
-Pastor Jeff offers an evening Bible Study.
+Pastor Jeff offers a week day or evening Bible Study.

 Youth (7th – 12th grade)